-AI tools can be particularly effective in small projects, especially when writing functions that are independent, have low system coupling, and feature simple business logic.
-These tasks typically involve clear inputs and outputs with limited context dependencies, making them well-suited for current AI-assisted programming capabilities.
+In small projects, AI tools can truly shine, particularly when writing independent functions with low coupling to the system and simple business logic.
+These tasks typically have clear inputs and outputs, and rely less on context – making them well-suited for the current capabilities of AI-assisted programming.

-However, AI’s limitations become apparent when dealing with complex system architectures or deep business logic.
-It may generate code that appears reasonable but is actually detached from the project’s actual needs, and even introduce potential issues difficult to debug.
-In these scenarios, AI is better suited as an assistive tool rather than a fully relied-upon code generator.
-We need to rigorously review and test the generated code to ensure it meets practical requirements.
+However, when facing complex system architectures or deep business logic, AI’s limitations begin to emerge.
+It may generate code that appears reasonable but is actually detached from the project’s real needs, or even introduce potential issues that are difficult to debug.
+In these scenarios, AI is best suited as an assistive tool rather than a fully autonomous code generator.
+We need to conduct rigorous review and testing of the generated code to ensure it meets actual requirements.

 While attempting to generate frontend code using AI, I encountered numerous challenges.
-As frontend isn’t my area of expertise, troubleshooting issues proved time-consuming and draining.
-Even with prompt adjustments for AI rewrites, low-level errors were difficult to avoid.
-This repeated trial and error not only wasted time but also highlighted that my efforts are better focused on the backend’s business logic rather than exploring unfamiliar territory.
+As frontend development isn’t a domain I’m familiar with, troubleshooting often proved time-consuming and frustrating.
+Even after adjusting prompts to have the AI rewrite the code, it was difficult to avoid the appearance of some low-level errors.
+This iterative process not only wasted time but also highlighted that my current focus should be on backend business logic rather than groping around in unfamiliar territory.

-Reflecting on the project completed this weekend, I’m even more convinced that focusing on backend development and user interaction logic, implementing functionality through the console, is currently the most efficient approach.
-Systematically learning frontend knowledge later, when I have more time and energy, might be a better strategy.
+Looking back at the project completed over the weekend, I’m even more convinced that focusing on backend development and user interaction logic, implementing functionality through a console, is the most efficient approach currently.
+Perhaps systematically learning frontend knowledge would be a better strategy when I have more time and energy.

-The front-end tech stack is complex and diverse, making it unrealistic to quickly master.
-I plan to focus on one framework initially, such as Vue.js or React.js, and deeply learn its core concepts and usage.
-Only after gaining a solid understanding of the fundamentals should I attempt AI-assisted code generation for the front-end, to effectively avoid errors and wasted time due to unfamiliarity.
+The frontend technology stack is complex and diverse, so it’s unrealistic to quickly master it.
+I plan to first choose a framework, such as Vue.js or React.js, and deeply learn its core concepts and usage methods.
+Only after becoming familiar with the fundamentals will I attempt to use AI to generate frontend code, which can effectively avoid errors and wasted time caused by unfamiliarity.

-For now, the focus should remain on backend development and steadily building core skills.
-Explore the combination of frontend and AI when the time is right; that may yield greater rewards.
+In short, the focus for this stage should be on backend development, steadily building my core skills.
+When the timing is right, I’ll then explore the combination of frontend and AI – potentially yielding greater rewards.

 Licensed under CC BY-NC-SA 4.0